-The Harper College Cheerleading Squad performs at all home and some away football and basketball games.
-The members' enthusiasm is used to fire up the team and promote school spirit.
-The performance skills used include cheers, mounts, splits, jumps and gymnastics.
-Members must have a physical exam, participate in fund raising and attend all practices and scheduled games.
-The members of the squad put in a full year at this sport.
-Men and women who feel they have a lot to give should watch for tryouts to be held in spring and early fall.
-Times, dates and requirements will be posted on campus bulletin boards, The Harbinger and the Student Activities Office, A336.
+The Harper College cheerleading squad performs at all home and some away football and basketball games.
+The squad's enthusiasm helps to encourage the team and promote school spirit.
+Performance skills used include cheers, mounts, splits, jumps and gymnastics.
+Requirements for squad members include a physical exam, participation in fund raising, and attendance at all practices and scheduled games for a full year.
+Both men and women may participate and should watch for tryouts held in the spring or early fall.
+Times, dates and requirements will be posted on campus bulletin boards, listed in The Harbinger and Student Activities Office, and broadcast on WHCM.